0Xiaohei0/VoiceToJapanese/README.md

 torch.cuda.is_available()
 ```
 if it returns True then whisper is running on GPU.
+# FAQ
+### ModuleNotFoundError: No module named 'customtkinter'
+This means setup.bat did not run successfully.
+The most common reason is you are using python 3.11 instead of 3.10.
+If the error presists, you can try the .exe version here: https://github.com/0Xiaohei0/VoiceToJapanese/releases/tag/v1.2.3

 # Inspiration

 This project was inspired by this video：